 A thorough understanding of the organizations’ development timeline, using historical data sets and taking into account current industry standards of practice, is also required to improve efficiency.
 This notion includes an awareness of which tasks can be performed concurrently with minimal risk.
 The historical piece is rarely revisited by mediocre teams because of the time it takes to both analyze the shortfall, and strategize how to overcome it in the next projects.
 A proper development software should aid in capturing this data and reporting deficiencies for the teams’ retrospective.

 Some development teams meet on a regular basis to review their upcoming project milestones, and the associated tasks.
 Well-oiled teams forego this arduous type of review.
 They already know what milestones and tasks need to be done based on their roles within the organization.
 The accountability structure is an established measure.
 Notification that a dependent task has been completed causes an immediate response to complete the subsequent task.
 When these well-oiled teams do meet, they use the time to talk about specific projects that have caused a deviation from their standard timeline.
 The facilitation of this type of meeting should be succinct and create value as there may be precedent set therewith.

 The Development Teams’ approach to project management should be proactive versus reactive.
-The software they use should perpetuate this idea; foreseeing upsets, notifying its users before their dates slip, recognizing historical patterns, promoting team member accountability, and aiding in the facilitation of required meetings.
+The software they use for franchise operations should perpetuate this idea; foreseeing upsets, notifying its users before their dates slip, recognizing historical patterns, promoting team member accountability, and aiding in the facilitation of required meetings.